-The decisions college students make about alcohol use can have a powerful impact on their lives.
-UVA prevention programs are based on the belief that effective programs are science-based, comprehensive, and coordinated across the University.
-The culture of student self-governance ensures that students are significantly engaged in the decision-making process.
+The decisions college students make about substance use can have a powerful impact on their lives.
+UVA prevention programs are based on the knowledge that effective programs are science-based, comprehensive, and coordinated across the University.
+The culture of student self-governance ensures that students are significantly engaged and empowered in the decision-making process.

-In each of our programs, we remind students that breaking the law by consuming alcohol under the age of 21 can result in legal consequences.
+UVA works to prevent alcohol and other drug misuse through multiple strategies, including enforcement of state law and University policies.
+In each program, students are reminded that breaking the law by consuming alcohol under the age of 21 can result in legal consequences.
 This message alone, however, is not enough.
 Our data show that nearly half of UVA students (47 percent) report drinking with the intention of getting drunk at least once before they enrolled at UVA for their first year.

 Our combined efforts are making an impact.
-UVA students today are less likely to drink in excessive ways, more likely to use protective strategies to reduce their risk, and less likely to experience negative consequences of drinking.
+UVA students today are less likely to drink in excessive ways, more likely to use protective strategies to reduce their risk, and less likely to experience negative consequences of drinking as compared with their predecessors.